Abyssinian Cat

 Health & Care:

-The Abyssinian is a healthy cat in general, but a few health conditions can be seen in the breed.
-These health conditions are periodontal disease (a tissue infection that holds the teeth in place), progressive retinal atrophy (an eye disease that causes blindness), and patellar luxation (a hereditary risk of experiencing dislocation of the knee cap).
+The Abyssinian is generally a healthy cat, but the breed has a few health conditions.
+These conditions are periodontal disease (a tissue infection that holds the teeth in place), progressive retinal atrophy (an eye disease that causes blindness), and patellar luxation (a hereditary risk of dislocation of the knee cap).

 Even though the Abyssinians would love to have a pet outside the home, they would still love to have someone to keep them company and be socially active.
 This can be provided by keeping another pet or cat nearby when the owner is not at home.